SummerSlam (2023): Reception

 The event received generally positive reviews from critics, who along with fans, lauded the Cody-Brock match, the Logan-Ricochet match, and the World Heavyweight Championship bout, but criticized the MMA Rules match (with many calling it "boring"), and the main event.
 During the SummerSlam post-event press conference, WWE executive Triple H revealed that the 2023 event was the highest-grossing SummerSlam event of all time, as well as the highest-grossing event outside of WrestleMania.
 WWE also reported an attendance of 59,194.
 This number has been disputed, with a reported actual attendance of 51,477.
 Despite the dispute, this gives it the second-largest crowd in SummerSlam history, after the 1992 event, which had a reported attendance of 80,355 (although its actual attendance was 78,927, but still the largest).

-Wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter rated the Logan-Ricochet match 4.25 stars, the Cody-Brock match and the World Heavyweight Championship match 4.5 stars (the highest rated matches on the card), the Slim Jim Battle Royal 2.75 stars, the MMA Rules bout 1.5 stars (the lowest rated match on the card), the Intercontinental Championship match 4 stars, the Women's Championship match 3.5 stars and the Undisputed WWE Universal Championship match 2.75 stars.
+Wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter rated the Logan-Ricochet match 4.25 stars, the Cody-Brock match and the World Heavyweight Championship match 4.5 stars (the highest rated matches on the card), the MMA Rules bout 1.5 stars (the lowest rated match on the card), the Intercontinental Championship match 4 stars, the Women's Championship match 3.5 stars, the Slim Jim Battle Royal and the Undisputed WWE Universal Championship match 2.75 stars.